igormironchik/prototyper/README.md

 prototypes for desktop and mobile applications.
 I do not set a goal to create prototyping software for Web-pages, but may be Prototyper will be usefull for Web-pages too.

-And Prototyper will be released under GNU GPL v3.0!!!
+And Prototyper released under GNU GPL v3.0!!!

 # Getting from Repository